 - Don’t waste any Precious Bud

 In many areas, outdoor growing must stay discrete.
-The best way to do this is focusing on finding a private spot.
+The best way to do this is to focus on finding a private spot.
 It should have access to water and at least six hours of direct sun each day.
 If using your backyard, install a tall privacy fence and keep dogs in your yard.
 The dogs will keep cats and rodents away.

 Sometimes marijuana plants are hard to hide, but there are many ways to disguise them.
 To keep plants small, choose autoflowering strains.
 You can also plant them next to bright flowering plants, large bushy trees or trim the leaves so that they do not look like weed plants.
 To hide the smell, choose low-odor strains or plant next to fragrant flowers.